moneybutton/yours-channels/docs/yours-lightning.md

-# Yours Payment Channel Hub
+# Yours Payment Channel Network

-We describe how a Bitcoin payment channel hub can be built.
+We describe how a Bitcoin payment channel network can be built.
 The basic building blocks are 2-way *hash time locked contracts* (HTLCs).
 Our construction is not subject to transaction malleability and uses only CHECKSEQUENCEVERIFY (CSV) and opcodes that are active in Bitcoin script today.

 ## Smart contracts